sorooshm78/system-telephony/README.md

      - SIP peer B then sends a 200 OK (final response), accepting the invitation, completing the transaction.

 ## Dialogs:
+A dialog is just a series of transactions between two SIP peers.
+The purpose of a dialog is to setup, possibly modify, and then teardown a session.
+Hence the name Session Initiation Protocol.
+Since there could be many dialogs in progress between two SIP peers at any time (e.g. there could be many simultaneous calls in progress between two SIP servers), dialogs are identified by the From, To, and Call-ID fields in the header.
+So if SIP peer A gets two BYE Requests at the same time, it can look at these fields to determine which dialog they belong to.
+A typical set of transactions you might see in a dialog could include:

+SIP peer A invites SIP peer B to a session and suggests a certain codec, but does not include authentication and so is rejected

+SIP peer A again invites SIP peer B to a session, this time supplying authentication, and the invitation is accepted

+SIP peer B sends an invitation to change the codec used, and it is accepted

+SIP peer A ends the session

    - A **dialog** is a series of related transactions between two SIP peers (user agents).
    - The purpose of a dialog is to set up, modify, and eventually tear down a **session**.
    - Dialogs are identified by specific fields in the SIP header, including: